-Brest – the City-hero of Belarus
+Brest – the heroic City of Belarus

 Brest region extends to the South-Western part of our beautiful country.
 It is adjacent to Poland and Ukraine.
 This explains the peculiarities of the local dialect.
 The region is divided into 16 districts and 3 main towns of regional subordination: Brest, Baranovichi, and Pinsk.
 There are bit more than 340 thousand people living in the capital of the region.
 Considering the profitable geographic location of the city bordering with the Republic of Poland, Brest is a large cross transportation center.
 There are three customs checkpoints nearby, major transport routes such as E30 (Berlin-Warsaw-Brest-Minsk-Moscow) passing through the city and a river port operating in the city on the river Mukhavets.